Skip to main content

 Meanwhile, the doctorate program will add 64 new students this year who are pursuing a joint Emory University-Georgia Tech Ph.D. in biomedical engineering; a unique Emory, Georgia Tech, and Peking University Ph.D.; or an interdisciplinary degree in bioengineering, robotics, machine learning, or bioinformatics.

-“Over the last four or five years, the diversity of our student population has been skyrocketing, our program remains one of the best in the nation, and our researchers are answering the most creative types of questions in open and collaborative spaces — you mix all of that together, and you get record class numbers,” said Manu Platt, associate chair for graduate studies and the leader of Coulter BME’s graduate admissions and recruiting efforts.
+“Over the last four or five years, our student population has been skyrocketing, our program remains one of the best in the nation, and our researchers are answering the most creative types of questions in open and collaborative spaces — you mix all of that together, and you get record class numbers,” said Manu Platt, associate chair for graduate studies and the leader of Coulter BME’s graduate admissions and recruiting efforts.

 The record numbers are especially remarkable, Platt noted, given that students had to choose their graduate programs during a pandemic year when they couldn’t visit or engage with programs the way they typically would.
 He said that means students saw an environment that convinced them they would thrive and be prepared for any path they chose.